andyttran/guide_to_algorithms/README.md

 }

 ```
-The loop is a linear chunk of operations because there are a lineat amount of iterations and everything inside of it is constant.
+The loop is a linear chunk of operations because there are a linear amount of iterations and everything inside of it is constant.
 A linear chunk is the largest out of the entire algorithm and therefore we have **O(N) time**.

 ---